sanheensethi/notes/Sorting/Readme.md

 ## Quick Sort

-> Basic Idea : The element is in sorted position if below
+> Basic Idea : The element is in sorted position if before it all elements are smaller then it and after that element all elements are greater from it